 Corruption has allowed major corporations to influence regulations that stifle competition and create obstacles for individuals and small businesses who want to participate in innovation and the free market.
+Intentionally reducing the life of products to sell more contributes to wasted energy and human effort.
 We must prioritize legislation and funding to support American small business and empower everyone to pursue their dreams and fulfill their potential.

 Housing costs have become far too high, and we have way more empty houses than homeless people.
 After spending the first decade of her life paying half of her income for rent, and ending up disabled, Lucy is now homeless herself.
 A program with a very small fraction of the US military budget, to acquire and renovate abandoned housing and house the homeless population, could potentially end homelessness in a single year.
 The economic benefits would significantly outweigh the cost.

 Numerous studies have shown that immigration is a net benefit to economies, and that immigrants are less likely to commit crimes than native-born citizens.
 Yet fearmongering and cruel policies have led to a system in which trans women and babies and others have been abused to death, and the free movement of people seeking better lives across borders is treated as a threat.
 If the poor cannot cross borders as easily as the rich, we are not equal.